Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/zoo-parque/rules/_index.md

 {{% rules-block heading="Setup" icon="setup" %}}

-For each Animal in the game, place its **Animal Tile** on the table.
+For each Animal in the game, place its **Passport** on the table.
 It contains details about each animal.
 Don't worry, most of it is _not_ used in the base game, but becomes more and more important in the expansions!

 Place the **Entrance Tile** in the center of the table.